Mother Lü: Rebellion

 In 14 AD, her son Lü Yu (呂育), who had served in the government of Haiqu County, was executed by the county magistrate for a minor offence.
 To avenge his death, Mother Lü plotted a rebellion, using her wealth to recruit poor peasants and purchase weapons and supplies.
 She soon raised an army of several thousand people from a populace that had already been dissatisfied with the government.
 Mother Lü assumed the title of general and led her rebel force to storm the capital of Haiqu County.
 After capturing the county magistrate, she beheaded him and sacrificed his head on her son's tomb.

 Death and legacy

 Mother Lü's success inspired numerous people all over the country to rebel against Wang Mang's rule, and her own force grew rapidly to tens of thousands of soldiers, but she soon died of an illness in 18 AD.

-After her death, most of Lü's followers joined forces with Fan Chong, another native of Langya who had rebelled in Ju County in 18.
+After her death, most of Lü's followers joined forces with Fan Chong, another native of Langya who had rebelled in Ju County in 18 AD.
 The joint army became known as the Red Eyebrows, which was one of the two leading rebel forces that would overthrow Wang Mang's regime.

 Historians credit Mother Lü with starting the wave of uprisings that led to the downfall of the Xin dynasty and the restoration of the Han dynasty by Liu Xiu (Emperor Guangwu), the first emperor of Eastern Han.
 She is the first female rebel leader recorded in Chinese history.